Apprenticeship Program Providers

 Washington College Grant for Apprenticeship

-Apprenticeship program providers are now able to offer their apprentices financial aid similar to what college students can receive.
+Apprenticeship program providers can offer their apprentices financial aid similar to what college students can receive.

-The Washington College Grant for Apprenticeship (WCG-A) supports income-eligible apprentices enrolled in approved registered apprenticeship programs.
-The grant can cover tuition, instructional fees, and materials.
+Washington College Grant for Apprenticeship (WCG-A) supports income-eligible apprentices enrolled in approved registered apprenticeship programs.
+The grant can cover tuition, fees, and materials.

-What is the process for sponsors to be approved to participate in WCG-A?
+What is the process for sponsors to participate in WCG-A?

-1. Sponsors must be registered with and approved by the Washington State Apprenticeship & Training Council and cannot be in probationary status.
+1. Sponsors must be registered with the Washington State Apprenticeship & Training Council (WSATC).
+Sponsors must be approved by WSATC and cannot be in probationary status.

 2. Sponsors must then apply to the Washington Student Achievement Council (WSAC) in order to participate in WCG-A.

-- WSAC staff review initial application materials – includes:
+- WSAC staff review initial application materials.
+This includes: